 Slow-Cooked Lamb Shoulder with Lemon Myrtle and Finger Lime Salsa

 Tender slow-cooked lamb shoulder infused with lemon myrtle and served with a zesty finger lime salsa that adds a burst of Australian citrus freshness.
-This australian-inspired lamb ready in about 255 minutes pairs bone-in lamb shoulder, lemon myrtle powder, minced garlic cloves for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 450 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This australian-inspired lamb ready in about 255 minutes blends bone-in lamb shoulder, lemon myrtle powder, minced garlic cloves into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 450 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients